 - Place squash on a parchment-lined baking sheet and drizzle with olive oil.
 Sprinkle with salt and pepper.
 Roast for 22-25 minutes, until tender.

-- Prepare your candied pecans: in a medium bowl, combine pecans, sugar, vanilla extract, thyme, salt, and 1 tbsp maple syrup.
+- Prepare your candied pecans: in a medium bowl, combine pecans, sugar, vanilla extract, thyme, salt, and 1 tablespoon maple syrup.
 Toss to combine well.

 - Lay pecans onto parchment-lined baking sheet and spread them out evenly so there are no clumps.